 David offers tailored advice for senior executives on the entire settlement agreement process.
 This includes:

-David has over 28 years experience of advising senior executives on their settlement agreements and understands the complex and high-value issues which are often involved.
+David has 30 years experience of advising senior executives on their settlement agreements and understands the complex and high-value elements which are often involved.

-Settlement agreements, previously known as compromise agreements, are an agreement between you and your employer about your terms of exit.
-There is specific legal protections which may apply to discussions between you and your employer around agreeing exit terms (protected and without prejudice conversations and discussions).
+Settlement agreements, previously known as compromise agreements, are an agreement between you and your employer setting out your terms of exit.
+There are specific legal protections which may apply to discussions between you and your employer around agreeing exit terms (protected and without prejudice conversations and discussions).

 Are you a senior executive?
-Do you need advice and sign-off on a settlement agreement?
-Or would you like help in securing better terms?
+Do you need advice on your settlement agreement?
+Would you like help in securing better terms?

 Often, exit terms will be set out in a document known as a settlement agreement.
 The first draft of which is prepared by the employer and given to the senior executive usually after a protected/without prejudice conversation discussion involving HR.